nestorsalceda/mamba/README.md

         def it_should_be_assertion_framework_agnostic():
             pass

-    with context('when using a tests doubles'):
+    with context('when using tests doubles'):
         def it_should_be_usable_with_mockito():
             stub = mock()
             when(stub).is_usable_with_mockito().thenReturn(True)